cja5553/ChatGPTComes2Campus/README.md

 > generic.html
 > index.html

 `Codes for analysis` contains all the source codes used to perform the analysis.
-It is divided into 2 parts, with each reflecting each part of the study.
+It is divided into 2 parts, with each reflecting  part of the study.

 The other codes are for the accompanying webpage designed to provide practioners with a user-friendly guideline. `Index` serves as the main homepage of the webpage.